-If you are learning scales on guitar, you have probably encountered exercises like this:
+If you are learning scales on guitar, you have probably encountered guitar scale sequence exercises like this:

-The first time I was given guitar scale sequencing exercises by my teacher, I found the whole thing of figuring them out and repeating them all over very tedious.
+The first time I was given guitar scale sequences as an exercise by my teacher, I found the whole thing of figuring them out and repeating them all over very tedious.

 Yes, I did numerous 1234/2345/3456/4567/ etc. exercises.
 It wasn’t exactly hard work.
 And it was time well spent.

-However, it’s a pretty dull thing to do unless you understand the ultimate purpose behind these exercises –applying them to real life musical situations.
+However, it’s a pretty dull thing to do unless you understand the ultimate purpose behind spending your time practicing guitar scale sequences –applying them to real life musical situations.

 In this lesson I’ll show you exactly what to do to use guitar scale sequences to create your own licks, riffs and solos.